Stepping into the client's shoes: a 3 minute exercise

 The internal (and sometimes expletive-laden external) dialogue goes something like this:

 How should I say it?

-Will the clients be interested in this or that?
+Will the clients be interested in this?

 How much of myself should I put in the words?

 Quickly the process becomes overwhelming.
 The website either doesn't get written or it takes AGES to write.
 Then, after painstaking creation, the content can still be bogged down with detail or, just as ineffective, there's too little detail or the wrong detail.

 If you can relate to this, don't fret!
 You're not alone and there IS a simple solution.
 Firstly, what you need to know is this: